 Pilonidal cysts usually don’t cause any symptoms unless they become infected.
 Infected pilonidal cysts are often painful and may drain pus or blood.
 Sitting may become difficult, and pain may worsen when seated.

-There may be foul-smelling fluid (Pus), and patient may experience nausea, fever and fatigue.
+There may be foul-smelling fluid (Pus), and the patient may experience nausea, fever, and fatigue.

 Diagnosis and tests

 There are two treatment options.
-First is the traditional way of excising the entire tract followed by a flap closure for the open wound.
-Second option which is gaining popularity and interest is the laser approach where the tract is ablated using laser without any big open wound preventing any scar.
+First is the traditional way of excising the entire tract, followed by a flap closure for the open wound.
+The second option, which is gaining popularity and interest, is the laser approach, where the tract is ablated using a laser without any big open wound, preventing any scar.

 If you have a pilonidal cyst causing pain or drainage, your doctor may recommend draining or removing it surgically.
-In some cases, you may need to have the affected area of your skin closed with stitches (wound closure).
+Sometimes, you may need to have the affected area of your skin closed with stitches (wound closure).
 If you have recurrent pilonidal cysts, your doctor may recommend more extensive surgery to remove the affected tissue and prevent future cysts from developing.